top of page

 December 5, 2022

-Emma's predissertation titled "A molecular mechanism of Oxtr gene regulation through a single CpG site" wont the department's Maury Pathfinder Award for best predissertation.
-Congrat,s Emma!
+Emma's predissertation titled "A molecular mechanism of Oxtr gene regulation through a single CpG site" won the department's Maury Pathfinder Award for best predissertation.
+Congratulations Emma!

 Amalia Skyberg received PhD